kishore-narla/bookboon-devops-interview/README.md

-# Task 1 (nginx-deploy.yaml)
+# Task 1 (nginx-deploy.yaml) Solution

-We want to have permanent /etc/nginx/conf.d/ dir in this deployment.
-You can use any solution for this, but preferable hostPath.
+Added volumesMounts and volumes from container directory to hostpath dir

-# Task 2 (cerebro-test.yaml)
+# Task 2 (cerebro-test.yaml) Solution

-Fix problems occurring in this file.
-In the result we want to have a running pod.
+In Deployment resources the limit has to be maximum and request has to be minimum.
+Created new namspace and configmaps according to your requirements.
+Image tag which you provided has , where in image tags contains '.'  lmenezes/cerebro:0.9.4 Replicaset has to be min of 1 so that it can create pod.
+Image pull policy set to always.

-# Task 3 (cerebro-test.yaml)
+# Task 3 (cerebro-test.yaml) Solution

-After fixing this yaml deployment, create an svc file working with this deployment.
-It needs to give access to Cerebro GUI after running a "kubectl port-forward svc" command.
+created Nodeport service for the deployment and service manage the deployment by checking at matchlabels in deployment.
+Nodeport service exposed to port and we can access the pod using any NODE public ip of cluster with port of svc.

-# Task 4
+# Task 4 Solution

-Write a simple Dockerfile.
-It needs to be running all the time after creation and prompt "Bookboon test" in logs.
+written a basic docker image that prompts Bookboon test in logs.

 # Task 5

 Write a simple script (in any language) that will print the numbers from 0 to 100 and convert every tenth to a wordy version.

-# Final step

-Put all your changes to the branch and push them to this repo.